zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 ## Configuration

 Copy `config.yaml` from the [`exampleSite`](https://github.com/zwbetz-gh/vanilla-bootstrap-hugo-theme/tree/master/exampleSite), then edit as desired.

 ## Homepage content

-By default the homepage uses the `homeText` param for content.
+By default, the homepage uses the config file's `homeText` param for content.

 If you wish to provide content from a file, then create `content/_index.md` and it will be used instead.
 For example:

 ```
 ---
 title: Home
 ---

 Homepage content goes here.
 ```

 ## Shortcodes